oshei2/iphoneScript/README.md

 # iPhone IMEI Reader

 A Python script to retrieve the IMEI number of a connected iPhone using `libimobiledevice`.
+Matches the IMEI to an unlock code to speed up the process for used phone companies.

 ## Requirements